Zoki92/algos/README.md

-Some data structure algorithms implemented with JavaScript
+Some data structure algorithms implemented with JavaScript and Python